mitsuba-renderer/enoki/docs/advanced.rst

 Enoki provides a support layer that can handle such vectorized method calls.
 It performs as many method calls as there are unique instances in the ``sensor`` array while using modern vector instruction sets to do so efficiently.
-A mask is forwarded to the callee indicating which SIMD lanes are currently active.
+An optional mask is forwarded to the callee indicating which SIMD lanes are currently active.
-Null pointers in the ``data`` array are legal are considered as masked entries.
+Null pointers in the ``data`` array are legal and are considered as masked entries.
 The return value of masked entries is always zero (or a zero-filled array/structure, depending on the method's return type).

-To support a vector method calls, the interface of the vectorized ``decode()`` method must be changed to take a mask its as last input.
-The :c:macro:`ENOKI_CALL_SUPPORT` macro below is also required---this generates the Enoki support layer that intercepts and carries out the function call.
+The :c:macro:`ENOKI_CALL_SUPPORT_METHOD` macro below is also required---this generates the Enoki support layer that intercepts and carries out the function call.

 .. code-block:: cpp
-    :emphasize-lines: 7, 13, 14, 15, 16
+    :emphasize-lines: 7, 13, 14, 15, 17

     class Sensor {
     public:
         // Scalar version
         virtual float decode(float input) = 0;

-        // Vector version
-        virtual FloatP decode(FloatP input, mask_t<SensorP> mask) = 0;
+        // Vector version with optional mask argument virtual FloatP decode(FloatP input, mask_t<SensorP> mask) = 0;

         /// Return sensor's serial number